 Research Summary.
-After extensive research by the Zippia data science team, we identified these details of benefit specialist salary by state for the United States:
+After extensive research by the Zippia data science team, we identified these details of benefit specialist salary by state for the United States in 2026:

 -